Making the most of your PDR - reviewee (PDF)Career conversations for individuals (PDF)

 Remember that aspirations are many and varied.
 They can include looking for promotion, thinking about a sideways move, changing your working hours or planning to retire.
 If you are still thinking about what next, you may find our developing myself resources helpful.

 Managers are encouraged to ask for feedback.
-If both you and they are unsure how to structure that part of the conversation, try thinking about one thing that you might suggest each other stop, start or change.
+If your manager is carrying out your PDR, and both you and they are unsure how to structure that part of the conversation, try thinking about one thing that you might suggest each other stop, start or change.

 Remember to keep feedback focussed on one or two things at a time and constructive.
 You might find our Giving feedback (PDF) guide helpful.